 The PQS is responsible for ensuring the accuracy and currency of information held by the department relating to its business details, contact information and the qualifications it is approved to deliver as listed on its departmental delivery schedule(s) or relevant approval for a program.
 For any RTO not listed on the Australian Stock Exchange, this includes notifying and obtaining the consent in writing of the department prior to any anticipated change of ownership or change in control being effected (including any changes to senior officer appointments, such as chief executive officer, director, manager or shareholders) to ensure your compliance with the existing PQS Agreement.
 This means that any notice to the department received after the date of the relevant change will not only impact on the department's ability to make any payments due, but may be a significant breach of the PQS Agreement and the department may have the right to terminate.
-See the PQS Agreement clause 25 and the notification of change to a pre-qualified supplier's legal entity fact sheet.
+See the PQS Agreement clause 25 and the notification of change to a PQS' legal entity fact sheet.

-To update business details or contact information, the PQS must contact their assigned departmental contract manager in the Contract Management and Performance team on email at supplier.management@det.gld.gov.au or telephone 07 3328 6892.
+To update business details or contact information, the PQS must contact their assigned departmental contract manager in the Contract Management and Performance team via email at contractmanagement@desbt.qld.gov.au or telephone (07) 3025 6689.
 Variation requests

 For requests to add or remove qualification(s) on a delivery schedule, including any superseding qualifications, a PQS must apply for these variations online through the variations online (VOL) function, which is a part of the department's purchasing online (POL) system.
-PQS can access POL at www.trainandemploy.gld.gov.au/tol.
+PQS can access POL at www.trainandemploy.qld.gov.au/tol.